DeployBoard/deployboard/apps/docs/src/contributing.md

 DeployBoard uses React for the frontend, NodeJS/Express for the backend api, and MongoDB as the database.

 !!!
 Note

     The following commands are run from the project root.

-### NVM
+### Volta

-To ensure we all have the same development environment, we provide a `.nvmrc` file that specifies the version of node we use for the entire project.
+To ensure we all have the same development environment, we use [Volta](https://volta.sh/).
+We provide a `volta` config in the root `package.json` file that specifies the version of node and npm that we use for the entire project.
+See [Volta's Installation](https://docs.volta.sh/guide/getting-started) guide to set that up.

+!!!
+Note

+    You are free to use any other manager, just ensure the versions match what is in the volta config.

+Use Volta to install node and npm

 ```
-# Switch to the version of node specified in the .nvmrc file.
+# Install the specified versions of node and npm, and also install turbo.
-nvm use
+volta install node npm turbo
 ```

+### Turborepo

+Notice we install `turbo` in the `volta install` command, this is because DeployBoard is a monorepo that uses [Turborepo](https://turborepo.org/) to manage the apps within the repo.

+### NPM Install

+From here we can simply run `npm install` to install all of the dependencies for all of the applications.

 ### Run Dev